 I did some Internet research once I got home and found a few recipes for different pickled dried fruits.
 Many of them called for simmering the dried fruits in vinegar while adding other flavors to the mix like wine, spices and herbs.
 My head got to working on the idea of pickling raisins in balsamic vinegar and it was an easy jump to reducing the vinegar while simultaneously pickling the raisins.
 I love the fact that you’re basically making homemade pickled raisins directly IN the balsamic dressing reduction for the brussels sprouts.

-I’ll admit the black walnuts were impulsive, yet their funky tang was the perfect touch to the dressing and they hold up better than you’d think to simmering.
+I’ll admit the black walnuts were impulsive, yet their funky tang was the perfect touch to the dressing and they hold up better than you’d think to simmer.
 Use English walnuts if you need to, but if you can lay your hands on black walnuts I highly recommend them for their flavor.
 These are another new discovery for me, for years I was determined to despise them.
 And I did until I tried them again as an adult.

 - 3/4 cup of balsamic vinegar